 Specific delivery dates - if the client requires a strict timeline then you can add in the key dates next to each stage.
 If you require something from the client in order to complete a stage then make sure this is highlighted.

 Translations?
 Are translations needed for the project?
 Sorting this at the start can save a lot of headaches later.
 It also allows for the translations to be done by an external party alongside the other stages which again helps save time.

 Project files - can the client expect the project files at the end of it?
 Has this been discussed?
 A checkbox mentioning if they're included can help initiate this conversation right at the start of the project.

 There we have it, you've successfully outlined the work that you're about to do and also explained a bit more about the motion design process.
 Both parties now have a document to return to should there be any discussion about the work that's been done (or not done).

 It's important to note that a statement of work is not designed to be a legal contract, it's more to ensure everyone is on the same page with regards to the objectives and deliverables of the project.

+So there we are, that's how to write a statement of work!
 If you want all this information in a nice handy template form then be sure to check out our business resources for motion designers where you'll find our ready made statement of work template for you to customise.